timurista/wordpress-docker-desktop-install/README.md

 # Installing Wordpress on Docker Desktop
-A repository for spinning up wordpress locally using docker-desktop for plugin development
+A repository for spinning up wordpress locally using docker-desktop for plugin and theme development

 ## Why docker-desktop?
 On Mac or Linux you can install [docker-desktop for free](https://www.docker.com/products/docker-desktop).
 From there we will install a temporary wordpress server for local testing using the [wordpress helm chart]() w.